Become a Florida Library Advocate | Take Action! Find Your Legislator Advocacy Resources | Important Dates |

 Colleges’ and Universities’ Essential Library and Distance Learning Services

-Literacy
+Literacy Initiatives

 Children learning to read earlier.
 Library storytimes teach important pre-literacy skills like improved vocabulary and understanding of sentence structure.
-Storytime movement activities promote vital cross-brain communication that is invaluable to the development of learning to read.
+Storytime movement activities promote vital cross-brain communication that is invaluable to development of learning to read.

 Community Hub